pazfe/product-docs/README.md

 You might also consider contributing to the emnify documentation project.
 If so, please take a look at the [contributing guide](CONTRIBUTING.md) to see how easy it is to get started.

+## License

+All documentation in this repository is licensed under the MIT license.